We're Your Chimney and Fireplace Partner!

 Inside the home, discoloration or efflorescence inside the fireplace is a warning, too.

 Tuckpointing - grinding out and replacing deteriorated mortar – is occasionally all that’s needed.
-Adding optional ChimneySaver water repellent tacks five years onto Butler Chimneys’ standard five-year warranty, promising a decade of protection from the elements.
+Adding optional ChimneySaver water repellent tacks five years onto Butler Chimneys’ regular five-year warranty, promising a decade of protection from the elements.

 If you detect symptoms of a failing chimney, what’s the problem … and the remedy?
 Only inspection by a qualified chimney company can tell.
 Time, though, is of the essence – contact Butler Chimneys before more (or worse) symptoms show up!